code2k13/starrem2k13/README.md

 # Star reduction in deep sky images

 Starrem2k13 is a simple tool for removing stars from astronomical images.
-Starrem2k13 uses a GAN trained on augmented data.
-It's code was inspired from a [sample at Tensorflow's website](https://www.tensorflow.org/tutorials/generative/pix2pix).
+Starrem2k13 uses a U2NETP model trained on augmented data.
 The training data consists of only three base images.

 Below are examples of what it can do: